Ask any SEO of any skill level and they will tell you that keyword research is one of the most foundational aspects of

 Identify your competitors.
-The first step is to find all competitors that compete for search visibility. seoClarity creates an exhaustive list of other domains competing with you for search visibility.
+The first step is to find all competitors that compete for search visibility with you. seoClarity creates an exhaustive list of other domains to use in competitive keyword research.
 In the workflow, we recommend you select up to 50 competitors to ensure you capture the entire market opportunity.

 (seoClarity report showing competitor ranking data.)